IPS-Eye-White

 1) Believe that we, or our pastor/denomination/spiritual leader cannot be fooled, 2) Attribute every personal testimony and 'sign' as being of or from God, 3) Take Bible verses out of context and 4) believe that we, as Christians, are not to judge anything or any one.
 Not necessarily in that order.

-Essentials and Non Essentials
+Essentials and Non Essentials.
+Truth and False Humility

-Christian leaders often tell us that there are primary matters on which we have to be agreed - and secondary matters that should not keep us from being united.
-As said by Steven J. Cole on Bible.org (Emphasis Added)
+No question that here are primary matters on which we have to be agreed - and secondary matters that should not keep us from being united.
+Matt Slick, President and Founder of the Christian Apologetics and Research Ministry says the following...

 We should welcome into church membership all whom Christ has saved as long as those with differing views on secondary matters agree not to cause factions over those differences.
 While we may hold differing views on baptism, charismatic gifts, prophecy, etc. these should not keep us from being one body in Christ.
 For this reason, we allow those who do not share our Baptist views on baptism to join this church as long as they don't promote or teach their different views here.
 And, we restrict the office of elder to those who hold to our Baptist views.
 The same is true of those who hold to the validity of the charismatic gifts for today.
 We are skeptically cautious regarding most modern expressions of the gifts of tongues, interpretation of tongues, healing, miracles, and prophecy.
 Those who hold a different view are free to join us as long as they do not promote their views and cause division.